Geometric Evaporation: Solving the Primordial Black Hole Constraint via Lattice Tension in a Polycrystalline Vacuum

 2

-below the Peierls stress σ
+Peierls stress σ

 P

-, the horizon becomes ”pinned” or locked.
+"pinned" or locked.

-We define the effective mobility µ
+We define the effective mobility of the horizon, µ

 eff